anton-seaice/compound/helpers/README.md

 This folders contains functions that are unrelated to the main purpose of the project.

-This avoids them contaiminating the main calculations/logic.
+This avoids them contaminating the main calculations/logic.

 Examples:
 - Converting from one format to another